 How much does it cost to insure a Dodge Challenger?

-The average cost of car insurance is $1,674 per year, or $140 monthly, for full coverage, and $565 per year for minimum coverage.
-Rates on auto insurance for a Dodge Challenger are generally higher than average, which could be due to several reasons, including:
+The average cost of car insurance is $2,014 per year, or roughly $168 monthly, for full coverage, and $622 per year for minimum coverage.
+Average rates on auto insurance for a Dodge Challenger are 23 percent higher than average, which could be due to several reasons, including:

 - Crash rate stats: The Dodge Challenger has faced challenges with safety ratings.
-For example, the National Highway Traffic Safety Administration (NHTSA) reports the 2020 model has one safety recall, one investigation and eight complaints.
+For example, the National Highway Traffic Safety Administration (NHTSA) reports the 2022 model has two safety recalls and three complaints.
 This could contribute to higher premiums based on higher risk with this model.

 - Price of parts: Dodge Challengers are built in North America, but not all parts may be domestic.
 Replacement cost is typically higher if parts come from overseas, which impacts insurance premiums.